Are flights included?

 The three day trek optional add-on is not a hard core trek so keep that in mind when checking this link

 These aren’t easy tours so its important that you are a confident rider.
 I had never ridden on dirt before riding in India but I managed alright.
-We rode in mud, through rivers, while it was raining, with 5m visibility up the Rohtang pass with no guard rails in 10°C temperatures.
+We rode in mud, through rivers, in the rain and fog with 5m visibility up the Rohtang pass with no guard rails in 10°C temperatures.

 Riding motorcycles anywhere is dangerous.
 Riding motorcycles that are based on a 1950’s design and haven’t improved much makes it all part of the adventure right!